VAT on UK commercial property transactions

 The option to tax

-It is possible to choose to charge VAT on certain supplies of land that would ordinarily be exempt supplies; however, this is not possible for supplies of residential or charitable land.
+It is possible to choose (“opt”) to charge VAT on certain supplies of land that would ordinarily be exempt supplies and not chargeable to VAT.
+However, an option to tax cannot be made in respect of supplies of residential or charitable land.
 Suppliers will often choose to charge VAT so that they can recover VAT input tax incurred.

-However, it is not always the case that property owners will elect to charge VAT.
-If they are letting or selling land to persons who cannot recover their VAT (for example, banks), these persons will generally prefer to purchase the land without VAT attaching.
-Electing to charge VAT can therefore restrict marketability of property.
+Notwithstanding the benefits of “opting” to charge tax on a property transaction, the seller/property owner may not always elect to charge VAT.
+If they are letting or selling land to persons who cannot recover the VAT charged - for example, banks, who largely make exempt supplies - these persons will generally prefer to purchase the land without incurring VAT.
+Therefore, it is possible that electing to charge VAT on a property can restrict the future market value of the property.

-It should be noted that once an option to tax is made it covers the entirety of a building.
-An option to tax binds all companies which are members of the same VAT group at the time of the option, or members who join the VAT group at a later date while the original company that made the option still has an interest in the land.
+Where an option to tax is made, it will cover the entirety of a building.
+An option to tax binds all companies which are members of the same VAT group at the time of the option, and members which subsequently join the VAT group, if the original company that made the option continues to have an interest in the land.

-An option to tax can be revoked within six months of being made, provided no supplies of the land have since been made and subject to certain other conditions.
-After that, an option to tax can only be revoked after 20 years, except in limited circumstances where the building is demolished.
-One person's option to tax is not relevant to another owner of a different interest in the same land, so just because the landlord has opted to tax does not mean that the tenant has to charge VAT if it grants a sublease.
+Subject to certain conditions, including that no supplies of the land have since been made, an option to tax can be revoked within six months of being made.
+After this period, except for in limited circumstances where the building is demolished, an option to tax can only be revoked after 20 years.
+One person's option to tax does not extend to another owner of a different interest in the same land: for example, where a landlord has opted to tax, the tenant does not have to charge VAT on the grant of a sublease.

 An option to tax can be disapplied by HMRC under various anti tax-avoidance provisions.